RSPCA Shop Education

 3

-A young child kneeling on the floor filling a teapot with straw.
+A young child kneeling on the floor filling an old ceramic teapot with straw.

 4